rust-lang/reference/src/introduction.md

   > [!NOTE]
   > This is an example note.

+* Example blocks show an example that demonstrates some rule or points out some interesting aspect.
+Some examples may have hidden lines which can be viewed by clicking the eye icon that appears when hovering or tapping the example.

+  > [!EXAMPLE]
+  > This is a code example.
+  > ```rust
+  > println!("hello world");
+  > ```

 * Warnings that show unsound behavior in the language or possibly confusing interactions of language features are in a special warning box.

   > [!WARNING]